NVIDIA/NVFlare/integration/nemo/examples/prompt_learning/prompt_learning_20B.md

 (Ampere or later GPU architecture).
 The example was tested on 6xA100 GPUs with 80 GB each.

-We assume you followed the instructions [here](../../README.md#requirements) to install the NeMo framework and the NeMo-NVFlare package.
+We assume you followed the instructions [here](./README.md) to install the NeMo framework and mount the required code.

-The example was tested using the [NeMo Docker container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo), available with `docker pull nvcr.io/nvidia/nemo:23.06`.
+The example was tested using the [NeMo Docker container](https://catalog.ngc.nvidia.com/orgs/nvidia/containers/nemo), available with `docker pull nvcr.io/nvidia/nemo:23.02`.

 For downloading the pre-trained model, we use [git lfs](https://git-lfs.com).